 No one likes to lose perks

-One thing that is generally true across-the-board is that they do not want to go backwards in vacation time.
+One thing that is generally true across-the-board is that professionals do not want to go backward in vacation time.
 The company policy is irrelevant to them.
 They know the dues they have paid throughout their careers and feel they have earned a certain amount of flexibility with regards to being away from the office.

 If they have earned three or four weeks (or more) of vacation time, it has become part of the lifestyle that they – and their families – have come to enjoy.
 They may have regular getaways at certain times of the year, trips to visit family and other important events that pull them away from work.